 The allowance for loan losses is established through a provision for loan losses based on our evaluation of the risk inherent in the loan portfolio and changes in the nature and volume of our loan activity.
 This evaluation, which includes a review of all loans with respect to which full collectability may not be reasonably assured, considers the fair value of the underlying collateral, economic conditions, historical loan loss experience, level of classified loans and other factors that warrant recognition in providing for an appropriate allowance for loan losses.
-If the COVID-19 pandemic or other factors cause economic declines in excess of our estimations, or if the pandemic lasts longer than currently projected, our provision for loan losses may remain elevated or increase in future period.
+If the COVID-19 pandemic or other factors cause economic declines in excess of our estimations, or if the pandemic lasts longer than currently projected, our provision for loan losses may remain elevated or increase in future periods.
 We will continue to monitor our allowance for loan losses in light of changing economic conditions related to COVID-19.
-At December 31, 2020, our allowance for loan losses totaled \$8.8 million, or 1.23% of gross loans outstanding, as compared to \$6.5 million, or 1.20% of gross loans outstanding, at December 31, 2019.
-The allowance for loan losses to gross loans outstanding was impacted by the \$100.1 million of PPP loans which are guaranteed by the SBA and have no allowance allocated as of December 31, 2020.
+At December 31, 2021, our allowance for loan losses totaled \$8.8 million, or 1.32% of gross loans outstanding, as compared to \$8.8 million, or 1.23% of gross loans outstanding, at December 31, 2020.
+The allowance for loan losses to gross loans outstanding was impacted by the \$17.2 million and \$100.1 million of PPP loans which are guaranteed by the SBA and have no allowance allocated as of December 31, 2021 and December 31, 2020, respectively.

-As of December 31, 2020 and 2019, approximately \$25.2 million and \$18.1 million, respectively, of loans were considered classified and assigned a risk rating of special mention, substandard or doubtful.
-The increase in classified loans was primarily due to the impact of COVID-19 and weakness in the agriculture industry, which deteriorated further due to the pandemic.
-COVID-19 has also impacted our commercial and commercial real estate portfolios, with borrowers in the restaurant, accommodations and hotel industries experiencing the largest declines in revenues.
+As of December 31, 2021 and 2020, approximately \$18.0 million and \$25.2 million, respectively, of loans were considered classified and assigned a risk rating of special mention, substandard or doubtful.
+The decrease in classified loans was primarily due to improvements in the agriculture industry, and two commercial real estate loan relationships totaling \$5.5 million which paid off or transferred to other real estate.
 These ratings indicate that the loans identified as potential problem loans have more than normal risk which raised doubts as to the ability of the borrower to comply with present loan repayment terms.
-Even though these borrowers were experiencing moderate cash flow problems as well as some deterioration in collateral value, management believed the general allowance was sufficient to cover the risks and probable incurred losses related to such loans at December 31, 2020 and 2019, respectively.
+Even though these borrowers were experiencing moderate cash flow problems as well as some deterioration in collateral value, management believed the general allowance was sufficient to cover the risks and probable incurred losses related to such loans at December 31, 2021 and 2020, respectively.

-Loans past due 30-89 days and still accruing interest totaled \$1.5 million, or 0.22% of gross loans, at December 31, 2020, compared to \$3.4 million, or 0.64% of gross loans, at December 31, 2019.
-At December 31, 2020, \$10.5 million of loans were on non-accrual status, or 1.47% of gross loans, compared to \$5.5 million, or 1.03% of gross loans, at December 31, 2019.
-The increase in non-performing loans primarily related to two commercial real estate loan relationships totaling \$5.5 million.
+Loans past due 30-89 days and still accruing interest totaled \$2.0 million, or 0.30% of gross loans, at December 31, 2021, compared to \$1.5 million, or 0.22% of gross loans, at December 31, 2020.
+At December 31, 2021, \$5.2 million of loans were on non-accrual status, or 0.79% of gross loans, compared to \$10.5 million, or 1.47% of gross loans, at December 31, 2020.
+The decrease in non-performing loans primarily related to two commercial real estate loan relationships totaling \$5.5 million, which paid off or transferred to other real estate.
 Non-accrual loans consist of loans 90 or more days past due and certain impaired loans.
-There were no loans 90 days delinquent and accruing interest at December 31, 2020 and 2019.
-Our impaired loans totaled \$12.5 million December 31, 2020 compared to \$8.7 million at December 31, 2019.
-The difference in the Company's non-accrual loan balances and impaired loan balances at December 31, 2020 and December 31, 2019 was related to TDRs that were accruing interest but still classified as impaired.
+There were no loans 90 days delinquent and accruing interest at December 31, 2021 and 2020.
+Our impaired loans totaled \$6.7 million December 31, 2021 compared to \$12.5 million at December 31, 2020.
+The difference in the Company's non-accrual loan balances and impaired loan balances at December 31, 2021 and December 31, 2020 was related to TDRs that were accruing interest but still classified as impaired.